 - In the meantime, combine garlic, honey, soy sauce, white vinegar, and hot chili sauce in a mixing bowl; whisk to combine.
 If you like more heat, add more of the hot chili sauce.

-- Add sauce to the chicken and continue to cook for 2 more minutes, or until sauce starts to thicken.
+- Lower the heat to medium.
+Add the sauce to the chicken and continue to cook for 2 more minutes or until the sauce starts to thicken.
+Turn the chicken over to coat with the sauce.

-- Garnish chicken with parsley and sesame seeds.
+- Remove from heat and garnish the chicken tenders with parsley and sesame seeds.